alanrob17/CalendarApp/README.md

 This application takes the content from a Google Calendar in JSON format and reformats it into a web page.

 It works on a start and end date and can create a historical or current web page.
-I am using it to record trips to Europe that I recorded in my Calender.
+I am using it to record trips to Europe that I added into my Calender.

 **Note:** I haven't been able to programmatically capture the event data.
 I am going to ``developer.google.com`` to run queries and grab my complete Calendar event data.